-Concurrently with this offering of common stock, we are conducting a private offering of \$400,000,000 aggregate principal amount of convertible senior notes due 2026 (or \$460,000,000 aggregate principal amount of convertible senior notes due 2026 if the initial purchasers exercise in full their option to purchase additional convertible notes).
+Concurrently with this offering of common stock, we are conducting a private offering of \$400,000,000 aggregate principal amount of convertible senior notes due 2026 (or \$460,000,000 aggregate principal amount of 0.0% Convertible Senior Notes due 2026 if the initial purchasers exercise in full their option to purchase additional convertible notes).
 The Concurrent Convertible Notes Offering is being made solely pursuant to a separate confidential offering memorandum and nothing contained herein shall constitute an offer to sell or the solicitation of an offer to buy the Convertible Notes.

-The Convertible Notes will bear cash interest at an annual rate of %, payable semi-annually.
-The conversion rate for the Convertible Notes will initially be shares of common stock per \$1,000 principal amount of Convertible Notes (equivalent to an initial conversion price of approximately \$ per share of common stock), subject to adjustment.
+The Convertible Notes will not bear regular interest, and the principal amount of the notes will not accrete.
+The conversion rate for the Convertible Notes will initially be 7.9365 shares of common stock per \$1,000 principal amount of Convertible Notes (equivalent to an initial conversion price of approximately \$126.00 per share of common stock), subject to adjustment.
 Holders may convert their Convertible Notes at their option only upon satisfaction of certain conditions and during certain periods.
 Upon conversion of the Convertible Notes, we will pay cash up to the aggregate principal amount of the Convertibles Notes to be converted and pay and/or deliver, as the case may be, cash, shares of common stock or a combination of cash and shares of our common stock, at our election, in respect of the remainder, if any, of our conversion obligation in excess of the aggregate principal amount of the notes being converted, based on a certain conversion value.
 Upon the occurrence of a "fundamental change," which term includes certain change of control transactions, we must offer to repurchase the Convertible Notes at a price equal to 100% of their principal amount, plus accrued and unpaid interest to, but not including, the date of repurchase.
 In addition, if a "make-whole fundamental change" occurs prior to the maturity date or if we deliver a notice of redemption, we will, in certain circumstances, increase the conversion rate for a holder who elects to convert its Convertible Notes in connection with such make-whole fundamental change or notice of redemption, as the case may be.